gregalexsmith/gregalexsmith/_posts/guidelines-for-building.md

 date: "Jan 11 2023"
 ---

-_A snapshot of my current understanding and some sense of priority for the process of building things (like products, websites, apps, code, hardware, understanding/knowledge, etc)_
+_A snapshot of my current approach and some sense of priority for the process of building things (like products, websites, apps, code, hardware, understanding/knowledge, etc)_

 ### People first